 A procedure that can be initiated by the buyer of a security in a cash trade following a failure to deliver that security by the seller on time and/or in full.
 Under the ICMA's Rules and Recommendations (Section 450), a party affected by a fail can remedy the problem by arranging to 'buy in' the security from a third party.
 He has to give the failing party four to ten Business Days' notice of his intention to do so.
-If the failing party does not remedy the fail within the notice period, the failed party can appoint an agent to buy in the security in the buy-in
+If the failing party does not remedy the fail within the buy-in notice period, the failed party can appoint an agent to buy in the security in the 'best available market for guaranteed delivery' or can do so itself.
+Any excess in the cost of the buy-in over the price agreed originally with the failing party is charged to the latter (and vice versa).
+If party A has failed on party B because party C has failed on party A, party A can pass on the buy-in notice and any costs to party C. In a repo under the GMRA, the response to a failure to deliver is not a buy-in but termination of the failed repo and cash compensation.
+In the case of a failure by the Buyer to deliver on the Repurchase Date, the cash compensation procedure is a mini close-out.